catalystneuro/clandinin-lab-to-nwb/src/clandinin_lab_to_nwb/brezovec/brezovec_notes.md

 Element: File, Path: PVScan/Sequence/Frame/File, Attributes: {'channel': '2', 'channelName': 'Green', 'filename': 'TSeries-02282020-0943-001_Cycle00001_Ch2_000002.ome.tif'}, Text: None
 Element: File, Path: PVScan/Sequence/Frame/File, Attributes: {'channel': '1', 'channelName': 'Red', 'filename': 'TSeries-02282020-0943-001_Cycle00001_Ch1_000003.ome.tif'}, Text: None
 --------------------
 ```
+But you cannot use the `filename` to identify the .nii file and extract data from that.

 Questions for Szonja:
 * What is a cycle?
 The sequence tags in the XML file look like this.
 Here some samples: